Documents

 Many schools require both: a notarised copy that has then been apostilled.
 The apostille authenticates the notary’s signature internationally.
 Learn how to get an apostille →

-1. Find a notary public in your area (search “notary public near me” or ask your bank — many branches have one)
+1. Find a notary public in your area (search “notary public near me” or ask your bank, as many branches have one)

 2. Bring your original document and a copy